12 Top Los Angeles Pretzels

 The pretzels here are “fresh baked pub pretzels” – served with a Chimay cheese and beer fondue sauce – but Congregation Ale House ends their pretzel-cooking-process in a pizza oven.
 The end result is a doughier, white-bread-like pretzel which is a bit paler than the usual golden variety and is topped with just the right amount of salt.
 The pretzel goes well with the cheese and beer dipping sauce and even better with an Alpine Nelson IPA.

-6. null: Talented pastry chef Roxana Jullapat created a unique pretzel variation, the Spretzel ($3).
+6. Cooks County: Talented pastry chef Roxana Jullapat created a unique pretzel variation, the Spretzel ($3).
 Her spelt pretzel utilizes Spelt, a Medieval grain that’s high in fiber, protein and magnesium.
 In Jullapat’s nimble hands, the grains also taste great in a pretzel when dotted with sea salt and dipped in mustard sauce.